 Direct member reimbursement allowance

-Included in your health plan.
+Included in some health plans.

 No network requirements.